Bournemouth Beach Huts

 Brightly painted beach huts that are available for hire.

 Bournemouth's sandy shoreline regularly clocks up seaside awards.
-It stretches from Southborne in the far east to Alum Chine in the west...
+It stretches from Southbourne in the far east to Alum Chine in the...

 East Cliff Lift Railway

 First built in 1908, this historic railway is closed indefinitely – possibly permanently – following extensive damage in a landslide.